openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

 The list of supported hypervisors can be found in :ref:`telemetry-supported-hypervisors`.
-The Compute agent uses the API of the hypervisor installed on the Compute hosts.
+The Compute agent uses the API of the hypervisor installed on the compute hosts.
 Therefore, the supported meters may be different in case of each virtualization back end, as each inspection tool provides a different set of meters.